operator-framework/operator-courier/docs/contributing.md

 # Contributing to operator-courier
-The following is a set of best practices for contributiong to the operator-courier project.
+The following is a set of best practices for contributing to the operator-courier project.
 For any questions or concerns please reach out to the AOS-Marketplace team: <aos-marketplace@redhat.com>

 ## Development Environment Setup
 This project uses [pipenv](https://github.com/pypa/pipenv) to manage dependencies and create virtual environments for development environment.